 Disk Management¶

-Shed stores cached VM images, per-shed rootfs copies, and (on VZ) console logs on each server.
+Shed stores cached VM image blobs (the shared lower layers), per-shed writable upper layers, instance metadata, and (on VZ) console logs on each server.
 This page explains what lives on disk, how to measure it, and how to reclaim space safely.

 The three tools involved:

 Full flag references live in the CLI reference; full API schemas live in the HTTP API reference.
-This page focuses on workflows and the reflink behavior that affects every shed create.
+This page focuses on workflows.
+The on-disk layout itself is covered in Storage Model.

 What lives on disk¶